Privacy, deletion, billing, takedown, or API questions: [email protected].

 Using the service

-You must have the rights, permissions, and legal authority to upload, process, publish, and distribute the videos and other content you submit.
+You must have the rights, permissions, and legal authority to upload, import, process, schedule, publish, and distribute the videos and other content you submit.

 You may not use the service to violate copyright, privacy, publicity, platform rules, or applicable law.